wp-plugins/tdo-mini-forms/Readme.txt

 For some examples, on the support forums, the Append to Content widget has been used to use the value set in [Custom Field as the Title]( http://thedeadone.net/forum/?p=418#comment-1542 ) and to use the [Submitter's username as Title] ( http://thedeadone.net/forum/?p=269#comment-1459  )

 == Frequently Asked Questions ==

+= Plugin clashes and "Server 500 Errors" using Wordpress 2.6.2 =

+A number of users experinced random 500 errors using TDO Mini Forms and conflicts with other plugins under Wordpress 2.6.2.
+If you experince a 500 error, please check your host's error logs.
+If you don't know how to do that, contant your host.

+There are two things check.
+Are you using PHP4?
+If you can, try using PHP5 instead.
+(You can check via phpinfo() or by the error message that appears at the top of any of the TDO-Mini-Form admin menus).
+[Someone found this solution for their blog hosted on 1and1]( http://wordpress.org/support/topic/204256?replies=16#post-860103 ) and it requires modifying your .htaccess to use PHP5 instead of PHP4.
+This may not be applicable to other hosts.

+The second thing to check is your .htaccess.
+If you are completely locked out of your blog by the 500 error, try deleting your .htaccess file (normally in the root of your wordpress install).
+Then you should be able to access the admin UI of your blog (normally at "yourbloguri/wp-admin").
+You must then recreate your .htaccess by resetting your permalink structure in the admin UI and re-apply any other changes to your .htaccess (wp-super-cache for example requires changes in your .htaccess).

 = Where do I get the latest updates and news on TDO Mini Forms? =